Helmdon's Footpaths and Walking Groups

 Thursday Health Walks cancelled - posted 20 March 2020

 Please note that Thursday Health Walks are cancelled until at least 31st May 2020.
-This follows instructions from the The Ramblers Association and South Northants Council (the scheme national sponsors).
+This follows instructions from the The Ramblers Association and West Northants Council (the scheme national sponsors).

 Helmdon's Footpaths - An Introduction